 It seems that we are dealing with one delusion or several delusions.
 There is no dragon present (sorry!), but the bones behind the altar may be the remains of some extinct mammals from the Near East or Southern Europe.

-The occasional discovery of bones of extinct giant animals in earlier times favoured the development of wild fantasies, including stories about giants and dragons.
+The occasional discovery of bones of extinct giant animals in earlier times favored the development of wild fantasies, including stories about giants and dragons.
 People in early medieval times really could have believed that these were the true bones of a dragon; even if this was just a poor mastodon who had died somewhere in Greece long before humans arrived.

 The addition of a Christian saint who kills this mythical beast was just a sign of these times – people always needed heroes and authorities always have used this wish for their own interests.